wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 ## 7. Work and data distribution strategies

-* partitioning the iterations of an outer loop
+* partitioning the iterations of an outer loop (see [`exercises/trapezoid_seq.cc`](https://github.com/wadejong/Summer-School-Materials/blob/master/Tuesday-afternoon/exercises/trapezoid_seq.cc) and parallel version)
-* using a counter to distribute the iterations of a nest of loops
+* using a counter to distribute the iterations of a nest of loops (see [`exercises/nest_seq.cc`](https://github.com/wadejong/Summer-School-Materials/blob/master/Tuesday-afternoon/exercises/nest_seq.cc) and parallel veersion)
 * master slave model
 * replicated vs. distributed data
 * systolic loop